TheArjunAgarwal/haskell2025/chapters-typ/ch07_advanced_lists.typ

 zipWith2d :: (a -> b -> c) -> [[a]] -> [[b]] -> [[c]]
 zipWith2d = zipWith . zipWith
 ```
-The second definition should raise immidiete alarms.
+The second definition should raise immediate alarms.
 It seems too good to be true.
 Let's formally check
 ```
 zipWith . zipWith $ (a -> b -> c) [[a]]  [[b]]
 = zipWith (zipWith (a -> b -> c))  [[a]] [[b]] -- Using the fact that composition only allows one of the inputs to be pulled inside